Mjdgithuber/BasicDictionaryCoder/README.md

 `g++ main.cpp -o prog -std=c++11`

 ## Results & Analysis
+All tests were done on two Intel Xeon v2 processors, however this program doesn't make use of multiple threads to improve performance.

 Running time scales approximately linearly with the size of the input.
 The following plot shows the running times of the three given data sets for encoding.
 Since my program uses a hashtable to store the mapping between a word and its dictionary location, performance is dominated by the number of entires and their average size.
 The three input files share the same spread of data with a different set of unique words, so the running time of each set is essentially just a function of the input size however it will run slighly faster the lower the cardinality of the input file is.

 ![](images/encode.png)